-You can claim the cost incurred in travelling in the performance of your duties or travelling to or from a place you have to attend in the performance of your duties as long as your journey is not ordinary commuting between your home and your permanent workplace or private travel.
+You can claim the cost incurred in traveling in the performance of your duties or traveling to or from a place you have to attend in the performance of your duties as long as your journey is not ordinary commuting between your home and your permanent workplace or private travel.

-Therefore site based employees can claim the cost of travelling from home to site, although this is not allowed if the job at the site is EXPECTED to last for more than 24 months.
-If the position at site actually lasts longer than 24 months then they fail to qualify from the point at which they knew the 24 months would be exceeded.
-This should be distinguished from a permanent place of work which does not qualify at any time.
+Therefore site-based employees can claim the cost of traveling from home to site, although this is not allowed if the job at the site is EXPECTED to last for more than 24 months.
+If the position at the site actually lasts longer than 24 months then they fail to qualify from the point at which they knew the 24 months would be exceeded.
+This should be distinguished from a permanent place of work that does not qualify at any time.

-A permanent workplace is usually the normal place where the employee goes to work although is actually defined as any place where an employee regularly attends in the course of their duties and which is not deemed to be of limited duration or for some other temporary purpose.
-It is possible to have two permanent workplaces and as a guide if more than 40% of your time is spent at the second workplace this can become a permanent workplace as well, although it is always necessary to look at the facts of the case.
+A permanent workplace is usually the normal place where the employee goes to work although is actually.
+Defined as any place where an employee regularly attends in the course of their duties.
+This is not considered to be restricted in length or for any other temporary purpose.
+It is possible to have two permanent workplaces and as a guide.
+If more than 40% of your time is spent at the second workplace this can become permanent work as well.
+Although it is always necessary to look at the facts of the case.
 In some cases, spending less than this can also make it a permanent workplace.

-Where the employee travels from home to say a client and then to the office then the whole journey will qualify as business travel, which can be beneficial.
-However, it is important that the primary purpose of this is business and the work related diversion is not done just to claim the business journey.
+Where the employee travels from home to say a client.
+Then to the office then the whole journey will qualify as business travel, which can be beneficial.
+However, it is important that the primary purpose of this is business.
+The work-related diversion is not done just to claim the business journey.

 Use of Home as Office

-Aside from making claims for use of home of office, if the employees home can be classified as a permanent workplace on the facts then journeys to the head office should qualify as business journeys.
+Aside from making claims for use of home or office.
+If the employee’s home can be classified as a permanent workplace.
+On the facts then journeys to the head office should qualify as business journeys.

-Employers should keep records in support of all business travel and subsistence payments and where possible try to get dispensations for the amount of expenses paid agreed with HMRC.
+Employers should keep records in support of all business travel and subsistence payments.
+Where possible try to get dispensations for the number of expenses paid agreed with HMRC.

 How We Can Help You

-We can advise you on the tax treatment of your travel and subsistence expenses.
+Accotax can advise you on the tax treatment of your travel and subsistence expenses.
 Some cases are borderline and we can help argue your case with HMRC.
-We can also assist you in applying for an expenses dispensation.
+We can also assist you in applying for expenses dispensation.